-If one person decides to learn to code so they can use the prediction network, we're done.
-Seriously it isn't that hard.
+If one person decides to learn to code because they were motivated by the prediction network project, we're done.
+Seriously, it isn't that hard.
 Here are some entirely free ways to get going.

 - Visual Coding and games to get started with coding concepts (my daughter and I love some of these)